RoryHemmings/CAN-spy/docs/proposal.md

 I have no other teammates and thus no partitioning is required.

 In order to create the demo setup, I will need:
-- A 3.3v servo motor
+- A servo motor
-- A 3.3v arduino board which can control the servo while listening on CAN
+- An arduino board which can control the servo while listening on CAN
-- Another 3.3v arduino board with an IMU which will serve as the controller for the servo
+- Another arduino board with an IMU which will serve as the controller for the servo
+- two MPC 2515 CAN modules to actually write to the CAN bus

 With these materials, I will create a CAN network in which the angle of the servo matches the orientation of the IMU.
 Every 20 milliseconds or so, a measurement will be taken from the IMU and a corresponding CAN message will be sent requesting for the angle to be matched.